 Epipactis helleborine Broad-leafed Helleborine Orchid

-Contents of several seed pods (1000's).
-Wild seed collected from plants growing in our farms grounds.
+Wild seed collected from plants growing in our nursery grounds.
 Seed has been responsibly harvested and taking a small amount will not be detrimental to populations growing here.
 A widespread terrestrial species of woodland environments with nodding greenish-pink to purple flowers and strongly ribbed leaves.
 Flowering late July to September.
 Height up to 80 cm.
 Light to full shade in damp soil.
 Seeds are slow to germinate and will take many years to reach maturity.